-After a long shut-down the Ford slave pen at Detroit is soon A DISPATCH to the New York resume operations and already the forces of men whom the esume operations and already the forces of men whom the lith gives some concrete information system has turned into human automatons are drifting relative to recent angiments which It is estimated that Ford has spent millions of dollars on his pressure of the struggle and which model that he hopes will enable him to meet the competition communist.
-International, expressed the powerful General Motors combine.
-But reports from De- in rrayda, that the "paramount task" t reveal the fact that much of the money expended by Ford or the Communist Party is to resist stolen from his former slaves in spite of the fact that they energetically the reactionaries within re idle.
-For years the Ford "social welfare" department, or the Auomintang. hatever they call the thing, has been inducing the workers to ernment and struggle against it do wchase real estate from concerns controlled by Ford.
-This real not imply abandonment of the imtate-workers' homes-is paid for on the installment plan. we have a paid for on the installment plan.

-we have a paid to be a paid to be reactionaring the slack period thousands of Ford workers were unable areas and the establishment of an meet payments, so they had to leave town and lose all they had nonest leadership responsible to the ested.
-A Detroit press dispatch to the New York World of worker and peasant masses in the struggle against imperialism and for sday declares: "Thousands of men have left the city and others are existing as best they can until the big whistle blows.
-Many Ford workers, have lost their homes on account of being unable to keep up payents because of enforced fidleness."
+After a long shut-down the Ford slave pen at Detroit is soon to resume operations and already the forces of men whom the Ford system has turned into human automatons are drifting relative to recent alignments which It is estimated that Ford has spent millions of dollars on his pressure of the struggle and which new model that he hopes will enable him to meet the competition substantiate the concention of the of the powerful General Motors combine.
+But reports from De- in Fravda, that the "paramount task" troit reveal the fact that much of the money expended by Ford of the Communist Farty is to resist is stolen from his former slaves in spite of the fact that they energetically the reactionaries within were idle.
+For years the Ford "social welfare" department, or the Ausmintang. whatever they call the thing, has been inducing the workers to ernment and struggle against it do purchase real estate from concerns controlled by Ford.
+This real not imply abandonment of the imestate-workers' homes-is paid for on the installment plan. mediate struggle inside the Kuomin-During the slack period thousands of Ford workers were unable tang for the defeat of the reactionaries and the establishment of an to meet payments, so they had to leave town and lose all they had honest leadership responsible to the invested.
+A Detroit press dispatch to the New York World of worker and peasant masses in the Tuesday declares: "Thousands of men have left the city and others are existing as best they can until the big whistle blows.
+Many Ford workers have lost their homes on account of being unable to keep up payments because of enforced idleness.'
 Benevolence pays the Ford concern very well!
-These houses, Kuomintang unshakably committed of which are almost paid for, will now be resold to the next to uncompromising warrare upon imof slaves that comes into the Ford plants.
-Of the million but that a whole section of the ars a day spent by Ford at least some of it still comes out of leadership of Kuomintang is still e hides of his former faithful workers, many of whom resented loyal to the mass liberation movement e suggestion of unionism on the ground that it would interfere shek and his capitalist, landlord and tees that they will not surrender to and expel the betrayers of the na- are disappearing. th their rights as American citizens to work for whom they imperialist allies.
-The opening of the Ford plant should be the signal for an linear or whom are the widow of number of times. he abject slaves they have thus far been.
-Sun lat Sen, Lugene Chen, former he abject slaves they have thus far been.
+These houses, Kuomintang unshakably committed many of which are almost paid for, will now be resold to the next to uncompromising warrare upon imwave of slaves that comes into the Ford plants.
+Of the million but that a whole section of the dollars a day spent by Ford at least some of it still comes out of leadership of Kuomintang is still the hides of his former faithful workers, many of whom resented loyal to the mass liberation movement the suggestion of unionism on the ground that it would interfere shek and his capitalist, landlord and tees that they will not surrender to and expel the betrayers of the nawith their rights as American citizens to work for whom they imperialist allies.
+The opening of the Ford plant should be the signal for an nent of whom are the widow of number of times.
+The opening of the Ford plant should be the signal for an nent of whom are the widow of number of times.
+The great danger at present is in the interference by foreign powers named to the party of t intensive organizational drive so that the workers will not remain as the abject slaves they have thus far been.
+MADAME Sun has challenged this tional revolution and not as Madame and gun-boats in China.
+That is not so that the workers will not remain and presence of loteign troops and gun-boats in China.
+That is not so that the workers will not remain and gun-boats in the wunan government.
+Pan-Americanism as an Imperialist Slogan.